 You can do the same thing on Lexis.
 For example, JUDGES(Smith).
 You may also use WRITTENBY, CONCURBY, and DISSENTBY.

 Bloomberg Law provides litigation analytics for judges.
-Select Litigation & Dockets and then Litigation Analytics from the Bloomberg Law homepage.
+Select Litigation and then Litigation Analytics from the Bloomberg Law homepage.
 Here's an example of the information found there: